 Results IL-1 beta and MMP-8 levels were found significantly elevated in implants with peri-implantitis (p = .007; p =

-CONCLUSION: Implants diagnosed with peri-implantitis have higher levels of IL-1β and MMP-8 in PICF compared to healthy implants.
+Conclusion Implants diagnosed with peri-implantitis have higher levels of IL-1 beta and MMP-8 in PICF compared to healthy implants.
 Non-surgical therapy did not influence the inflammatory immune response.

 - crevicular fluid

 - multiplex immunoassay